Kakadu/GT/README.md

 # Dependencies

   * ppxlib
   * The [fork](https://github.com/Kakadu/camlp5/tree/ast2pt.cmi) of camlp5 which installs extra required `cmi` is in the branch `ast2pt.cmi`.
-We hope that it will be merged to upstream eventually
+It was already merged to upstream but not yet officially released.

 # Compilation